biareiam/moviequiz/README.md

 # Movie Trivia

+Welcome to my second milestone project, which was developed in HTML, CSS, and JavaScript.

-This is a movie trivia quiz, created with the purpose of entertaining movie lovers while testing their knowledge.
+This is a movie quiz, created with the purpose of entertaining movie lovers while testing their knowledge.
 It was designed to be responsive on a wide range of devices, while also being easy to navigate though.

 ## User Experience (UX)

 The initial requirements for this project was to create a fun and interactive quiz that could be enjoyed for anyone who loves movies.
 As previously mentioned the main target are movie lovers,but also anyone who wants to have a bit of fun and learn more about movies.
-The users will pick one alternative and they will know if it is right or wrong straight away.
-To make it a bit more challenging, the quiz has a timer of 2 minutes.
-There are 15 questions, and a single answer.
+The users will pick one alternative and they will know if it is right or wrong straight away.There are 15 questions, and a single answer.
+A result’s board will appear at the end of the quiz.

 ## Features: